-While their debut, "People's Instinctive Travels And The Paths Of Rhythm", was more eclectic, and even self-consciously jokey, "The Low-End Theory" (recorded as a trio following the departure of Jarobi) saw them return to their roots with a more bracing, harder funk sound.
+While their debut, "People's Instinctive Travels And The Paths Of Rhythm", was more eclectic, and even self-consciously jokey, "The Low-End Theory" (recorded as a trio following the departure of Jarobi) blended boom bap beats with carefully selected jazz, funk, and soul melodies.

-They were helped considerably by jazz bass player Ron Carter (who had worked with Miles Davis and John Coltrane), whose contribution rather dominated proceedings.
+ATCQ was helped considerably by jazz bass player Ron Carter (who had worked with Miles Davis and John Coltrane).
 Tracks such as "The Infamous Date Rape" stoked controversy, while samples from Lou Reed, Stevie Wonder and Earth, Wind & Fire were used in a frugal and intelligent manner.
-By "Midnight Marauders" there were allusions to the rise of gangsta rap, although they maintained the optimism predominant on their debut.
 Q-Tip appeared in the 1993 movie "Poetic Justice" opposite Janet Jackson, and helped to produce Tony!
 Toni!
 Toné! (whose Raphael Wiggins made an appearance on "Midnight Marauders"), Nas, Shyheim and labelmate Shaquille O'Neal.

-"The Love Movement", which debuted at US number 3 in October 1998, was another mature, stylish collection of material that lacked the spark of their earlier work.
+"The Love Movement", which debuted at US number 3 in October 1998, was another mature, stylish collection of material.
+However, it lacked the spark of their earlier works.
 ATCQ released "We Got It From Here...
-Thank You 4 Your Service" on November 4, 2016, nearly 18 years after their last album.
-In the midst of record verses for the album as well as verses for his solo album, Phife Dawg passed away on March 22, 2016.
-During its first month of release, the album was greeted with both critical acclaim and fan support.
+Thank You 4 Your Service" on November 4, 2016, nearly 18 years after "The Love Movement" album.
+In the midst of recording verses for the album as well as verses for his solo album, Phife Dawg passed away on March 22, 2016.
+During its first month of release, "We Got It From Here...
+Thank You 4 Your Service" was greeted with both critical acclaim and fan support.